Draco-lang/Language-suggestions/README.md

 > I want to do to C# what Kotlin did to Java

-It should be a high-level language which could replace C#.
+Draco should be a high-level language which could replace C#.
 Here are a few major key points that we aren't changing:

  * It is strongly statically typed
  * It is not academic & should be easily used by a regular .NET developer